Xeo786/Rufaydium-Webdriver/README.md

 ## Accessing Tables

-There are many ways to access the table you can use the JavaScript function to extract `Session.ExecuteSync(JS)` or `Session.CDP.Evaluate(JS)` but easy and simple way is to utilize AHK for loops, looping through the whole table is a little bit slow because one Rufaydium step consists 3 steps
+There are many ways to access the table you can use the JavaScript function to extract `Session.ExecuteSync(JS)` or `Session.CDP.Evaluate(JS)` but an easy and simple way is to utilize AHK `for` loops.
+Looping through the table is a little bit slow because one Rufaydium step consists of 3 steps

 1) `Json.Dump()`
 2) `WinHTTP Request`
 3) `Json.load()`

-looping through tables takes lots of steps it's better to use `Session.ExecuteSync(JS)` to read huge tables and we can do make it much faster if we just want to extract table data and do not have to interact with tables
+Looping through tables takes lots of steps, so it's better to use `Session.ExecuteSync(JS)` to read huge tables and do it much faster if we just want to extract table data and do not have to interact with tables

 >Note: Following method will only works when InnerText return with tabs and line breaks
 ```AutoHotkey